Engage and challenge your intermediate and advanced level students with learning based and interesting current events.

 Your students want to learn about different cultures, travel, and business as well as discuss real issues affecting them now.

-Encourage your students to practice English with role plays, discussions, and conversations about topics that are essential for them.
+Encourage your students to practice English with communicative activities such as role plays, discussions, and conversations about topics that are essential for them.
 Our ‘In the News’ series covers topics with international, political, environmental, and lifestyle themes.

 Short lessons can be used as a lesson fillers, quick lessons, or homework.
 Longer lessons typically take 50 to 60 minutes to teach, but don’t worry, the lesson teaching notes offer teaching tips and instructions on how to teach each handout.
 Of course there is also an answer key – we’ve got you covered!